ibm-cloud-docs/vpc/block_storage_is_attach.md

 # Attaching a block storage volume using the UI
 {: #attaching-block-storage}

-When you create a {{site.data.keyword.block_storage_is_short}} volume for a virtual server instance from the UI, the volume is attached to the instance by default.
+When you create a {{site.data.keyword.block_storage_is_full}} (VPC) volume for a virtual server instance from the UI, the volume is attached to the instance by default.
 When you detach a volume, it exists as an unattached volume that you can later reattach.
 These available volumes are displayed in the list of [all block storage volumes](/docs/vpc?topic=vpc-viewing-block-storage#viewvols).
 You can attach the volume to another instance from the list of all block storage volumes or when viewing details about a particular instance.
 {:shortdesc}

 ## Volume attachment limits